Pain600/Objective-List/README.md

 # Objective-List

-In this program i used CSS,HTML,and JavaScript as requested.
+This program was coded in the IntelliJ Idea that uses node.js and all other languages required to complete this task.In this program I used CSS,HTML,and JavaScript as requested.
+Also material design principles have been used for scalability on both desktop and mobile.
 I have also inserted a background image and data that can be edited by the user.
 The webpage does as requested and makes the user add objectives to the page.
 The user can click on the add button to add more objectives or they could click on the close button that removes the current selected item.